Weak Identification with Bounds in a Class of Minimum Distance Models: Identification-Robust Inference

 \end{theorem}

-\textbf{Remarks:} \textbf{4.11.} Theorem 3 shows that the robust critical values control size uniformly over $\gamma\in\Gamma^\dagger$.
-This shows that the RQLR test is identification- and boundary-robust because $\Gamma^\dagger$ includes parameters that may be weakly identified and/or on the boundary.
+\textbf{Remarks:} \textbf{4.17.} Theorem \ref{Theorem3} shows that the robust critical values control size uniformly over $\gamma\in\Gamma^\dagger$.
+This shows that the RQLR test is identification-robust without the parameter space being a product space.

-\textbf{4.12.} The assumptions for theorem 3 are high-level, but quite weak.
-Most of the assumptions are on the reduced form model, and thus are analogous to conditions in strongly identified models.
+\textbf{4.18.} The statement of Theorem \ref{Theorem3} is a bit unusual because the assumptions depend on the type of sequence considered.
+Thus, the statement of Theorem \ref{Theorem3} states the assumptions needed for each type of sequence.
+Not all assumptions are needed for every sequence.
 Only the relevant assumptions for each type of sequence need to be verified in a given model.
-Also notice that assumptions 8, 9, and 10(d) are not needed at all.
-This is quite surprising.\footnote{Kuratowski convergence is so weak that for every sequence of sets, $\sqrt{n}(\Theta-\theta_n)$, there is always a subsequence, $n_m$, and a closed set $\Psi$ such that $\sqrt{n_m}(\Theta-\theta_{n_m})\rightarrow_K\Psi$.
-This implies that assumptions 8(a) and 10(d) are automatically satisfied along a subsequence.} Furthermore, if one takes $\widehat{CV}_L$ to be the maximum between the $q_S$ and $q_L$ quantiles, then assumption 13 and an ICS statistic are not needed.
+Also notice that Assumptions \ref{AssumptionTangentCone}, \ref{AssumptionMIN}, and \ref{AssumptionHR}(d) are not needed at all.
+This is quite surprising.

-\textbf{4.13.} Under some conditions, the robust critical value reduces to a chi-squared critical value asymptotically.
-If $H=V$, $\theta_\ast$ is in the interior of $\Theta$, and identification is strong or semi-strong, then $\widehat{CV}_L$ converges in probability to a chi-squared critical value.
-Furthermore, if $\alpha_c=\alpha_\Psi=0$, then the RQLR test is asymptotically equivalent to the usual QLR test.
+\textbf{4.19.} Under some conditions, the robust critical value reduces to a chi-squared critical value asymptotically.
+If $H=V$, $\theta_\ast$ is in the interior of $\Theta$, and identification is strong, then $\widehat{CV}_L$ converges in probability to a chi-squared critical value.
+If, in addition, $\alpha_c=\alpha_\Psi=0$, then the RQLR test is asymptotically equivalent to the usual QLR test.

-\textbf{4.14.} The proof of theorem 3 is intuitive, but contains a challenging step.
-The basic outline is to show that the quantiles, $q_S$ and $q_L$, are continuous in their parameters, so the estimators from assumption 12 can be plugged in.
-The challenging step is showing that $q_L$ adapts to approximate the $q_S$ limit under semi-strong sequences (see lemma G.3 in the supplemental materials).

-\textbf{4.15.} While theorem 3 focuses on hypothesis testing, the RQLR test can also be used to construct confidence sets for $r(\theta)$ by inverting a family of tests.
+\textbf{4.20.} While Theorem \ref{Theorem3} focuses on hypothesis testing, the RQLR test can also be used to construct confidence sets for $r(\theta)$ by inverting a family of tests.
 By incorporating sequences of null hypotheses as in \cite{AndrewsChengGuggenberger2020}, such confidence sets can be shown to have asymptotically uniformly valid coverage probability.